 Born on 22 August 1922, my mother Manel Chitrawathy was the eldest daughter of Romiel Anthony Fernando, a dashing handsome man and Eva Engelthina Dissanayake, a quiet daughter of the Dissanayake Walauwa, Panadura, She as the lotus she was named after was a picture (Chithra) all her life.

-Now she is gone from us, its hard to put into words her life and our loss.
+Now she is gone from us, it’s hard to put into words her life and our loss.
 When I saw her on the 21 Dec.
-2013, she was getting weaker and feeble.
+2013, she was getting weaker and more feeble.
 For a once feisty strong woman, it must have been hard to be dependent.

-She aged gracefully, and was always tastefully dressed, her long stresses combed into a traditonal konde on the nape of her neck.
+She aged gracefully, and was always tastefully dressed, her long stresses combed into a traditional konde (bun)on the nape of her neck.

-Many will remember not only her beauty but how she kept family relationships going, how she helped the women in Hikkaduwa during difficult periods, what an efficient methodical business woman she was, her generosity etc. I learned recently, how she had written the on behalf of our neighbhour Anula’s daughters, letters to Danish men, they were planning to marry.
+Many will remember not only her beauty but how she kept family relationships going, how she helped the women in Hikkaduwa during difficult periods, what an efficient methodical business woman she was, her generosity etc. I learned recently, how she had written love letters on behalf of our neighbhour Anula’s daughters to their boy friend in Denmark.

 For our family, she was the rock, everyone depended on — in times of adversity, as well as joy.
 There were times she stubbornly did things her own way.
 This was apparent till the last days when she refused to sit in the wheelchair my son Ranil gave her or even use a walking stick.

 Her cooking was legendary — the simple “kirihodi” of coconut milk gravy, made with fresh coconuts from the garden was my favourite.
 I’d carry back bottles of this yummy gravy, ambul thiyal from tuna fish to Nugegoda to hoard and eat to my hearts content.